Why Does My Peptide Turn Cloudy? Reconstitution, pH and Troubleshooting

 When replacement is warranted

-For a genuine warning sign (persistent cloudiness after resting despite good technique, solid flakes or particles, discoloration outside the normal copper blue), we replace free of charge.
+For a genuine warning sign (persistent cloudiness after resting despite good technique, solid flakes or particles, discoloration outside the normal copper blue), we replace free of charge, provided a recognized diluent was used and the product-specific protocol on the product page was followed (acid first for AOD-9604 and Tesamorelin, see our fix-it guide); an acid-first peptide reconstituted in plain bacteriostatic water instead is a handling matter, not a defect.
 It helps processing to include a photo of the solution against a white background and the cap color or batch number for our quality control.
 Details are covered on our returns and replacement page.

 Products that help